ColdGrub1384/Pisth/README.md

 Why use Pisth:

-  - Pisth is totally free (but there is ad banners)
+  • Pisth is totally free (but there are ad banners).
-  - You can manage files in your SSH server and use the Shell in the same app.
+  • You can manage files in your SSH server and use the Shell in the same app.
-  - You can edit text files and code with colored syntax
+  • You can edit text files and code with colored syntax.
-  - The Shell supports colors and real time output and input, so you can use text editors such as nano, vim, etc.
+  • The Shell supports colors and real time output and input, so you can use text editors such as nano, vim, etc.
-  - The Shell supports Bluetooth keyboard including arrows and ctrl keys but excluding function keys.
+  • The Shell supports Bluetooth keyboard including arrows and ctrl keys but excluding function keys.
 ```
 <br/>